 2. Creating a backlink strategy and using tools such as ahrefs to inform the strategy and remembering that not all links are equal.

 3. Make sure your page speed is up to scratch.

 5. Consider a systematic revamp and refresh of the metadata (and content) on your older posts that have lots of opportunity.

 6. And finally, always remember that the user is who you should be focusing on, and think about their journey and what they want..
 Not just scoring points with Google.

-Right thanks everyone for watching and for more tips and information on SEO feel free to follow Impression on social media, read the Impression blog sign up to the newsletter, and you can do all this by going on to the website and following the relevant links
+Thanks, everyone for watching!
+For more tips and information on SEO feel free to follow Impression on social media, read the Impression blog, sign up to the newsletter.